Easy Ways to Make Money with Everyday Garbage

 7. Wood

-By itself, wood is an environment friendly material since it come from trees.
-At the same time, wood is used in lots of everyday stuff such as wooden crates.
+By itself, wood is an environment-friendly material since it comes from trees.
+At the same time, wood is used in lots of everyday stuff, such as wooden crates.

 Then we also have useless and broken furniture or wood that falls off trees as dead branches.
-Add to that all other wooden objects that’re no longer useful and are prone to rotting due to moisture or worms.
+Add to that all other wooden objects that are no longer useful and are prone to rotting due to moisture or worms.

-You can make considerable amount of money by selling wood to recyclers.
-Actually wood by itself doesn’t require any complex industrial processes for recycling.
+You can make a considerable amount of money by selling wood to recyclers.
+Actually, wood by itself doesn’t require any complex industrial processes for recycling.

-Instead, recyclers simply use the wood you sell to make more crates and boxes for various purpose.
-And some of this wood is also bought by paper mills as raw material.
+Instead, recyclers simply use the wood you sell to make more crates and boxes for various purposes.
+Some of this wood is also bought by paper mills as raw material.

 Additionally, wood is in demand among charcoal manufacturers.
-As you would know, a BBQ requires high quality charcoal.
+As you know, a BBQ requires high-quality charcoal.

 Since wood can be reused or made into useful stuff with simple processes, you could do so at home and sell things such as crates, stands, charcoal and boxes to nearby businesses and residents.